mindis/snowplow.github.com/_posts/2014-01-27-snowplow-javascript-tracker-0.13.0-released-with-custom-contexts.md

 The most exciting new feature is the addition of custom contexts to all of our `track...()` events.

+**Please note that this release only adds custom contexts to the JavaScript Tracker - adding custom contexts to our Enrichment process and Storage targets is on the roadmap - but rest assured we are working on it!**

 <h3>1.1 What are custom contexts?</h3>

 Context is what describes the circumstances surrounding an individual event - for example, when the event happened, where it happened, how it happened.
 For the original blog post where we set out our thinking about event context, see [Towards universal event analytics - building an event grammar] [event-grammar-post].